The fan in my laptop computer speeds up and gets louder

 While working on your computer, you may notice the fan inside the computer speeding up and slowing down, often getting louder and quieter as it changes speeds.
 As long as the fan continues to spin and does not completely stop this is completely normal for computers, especially laptop computers.

-To help keep the noise down in computers most manufacturers today have variable speed fans, which means that the fans within the computer are capable of changing their speed depending on how hot the computer is getting.
-Typically the fan speeds up when doing something intensive such as playing games.
+To help reduce noise from the system, most manufacturers today use variable speed fans, which means they can change their speed depending on how the computer's temperature.
+Typically, the fan speeds up when doing something intensive such as playing games.
 Each thing you do on your computer cause your processor, graphics card, and other devices in your computer to work, which causes heat.
 If the fan is not taking out enough of the hot air or bringing in enough cool air, the fan speed needs to be increased to help prevent any damage.

 The reason you are more likely to encounter this situation with laptop computers is because of the size of the fans in them.
 Smaller fans do not move as much air as a bigger fan and must go faster when the computer is getting hot.